Kotlin/dokka/docs/src/doc/docs/developer_guide/introduction.md

 ## Building sample plugin

-In order to load a plugin into dokka, your class must extend `DokkaPlugin` class.
-All instances are automatically loaded during dokka setup using `java.util.ServiceLoader`.
+In order to load a plugin into Dokka, your class must extend `DokkaPlugin` class.
+All instances are automatically loaded during Dokka setup using `java.util.ServiceLoader`.

 Dokka provides a set of entry points, for which user can create their own implementations.
 They must be delegated using `DokkaPlugin.extending(definition: ExtendingDSL.() -> Extension<T, *, *>)` function,that returns a delegate `ExtensionProvider` with supplied definition.